vsilva472/jquery-table-sorter/README.md

 # jQuery Table Sorter
-jQuery Table Sorter is a simple easy to use plugin to sorte tables by columns.
+jQuery Table Sorter is a simple, easy and ready to use plugin to sort tables by columns.
 See [DEMO](http://vsilva472.github.io/jquery-table-sorter) in action.

 ## Basic usage